navapbc/template-application-nextjs/README.md

 1. [Follow the "Getting started" instructions in the Platform repo's README](https://github.com/navapbc/platform#getting-started).
 1. Read the dependency management instructions below.
-1. Delete or update this README to make sense for your project.
+1. Delete or update this `README.md` and `LICENSE.md` to make sense for your project.

 ### Dependency Management with Renovate